 EE was first to market with 4G when it was first rolled-out in 2012, and it has the best coverage in the UK, covering 95% of the population according to Ofcom.
 This is the main reason EE is on this list, after all, it's no good having tons of gigabytes to play with if you you can't get a signal.

-The 20GB of data for £22 per month offers excellent value, and with unlimited calls and texts, this plan becomes a good option for people who like to use apps and stream music or TV.
+The 20GB of data for £21 per month offers excellent value, and with unlimited calls and texts, this plan becomes a good option for people who like to use apps and stream music or TV.
+Plus, if you also have EE broadband, you will get a bonus 5GB of data.

 Smarty is a 4G network, owned by, but distinct from, Three.
 Its mission is to provide a very simple lineup of three SIM-only 4G plans, aimed squarely at consumers (not for business use).
 In line with its budget approach is this low-priced deal for just £7.50 per month.
 The 30-day contract allows you to change or leave whenever you like.